 Regular attendance of meetings of the Board of Directors is an important duty of the directors to acknowledge and participate in decision making on business undertaking of the Company.
 In each year, there will be at least 4 meetings of Board of Directors.
 At each meeting, the agenda will be clearly prepared in advance.
 A special meeting of Board of Directors may be held to consider urgent matters.

+For this year, non-executive directors held total 3 meetings without management team.
 Top executives of the Company may attend the Board of Directors’ meetings to give information which may be useful and directly take policy from the Board of Directors.
 The Company also has the policy that the non-executive directors will have a meeting at least once a year.
 It is intended that the non-executive directors have the opportunity to meet with one another to discuss issues of their interest without attendance by the executive or management.

 In determining the agenda for Board of Directors, Executive Committee will consider issues which will be the agenda in the Board of Directors’ meetings.
 All executive directors are able to propose any agenda and independently and freely give an opinion and the Company Secretary will prepare such issue to be the agenda of the Board of Directors’ meetings and prepare notice of Board of Directors’ meetings.
 The approval in the Board of Directors’ meetings will be made by majority votes and one director has one vote.
 Interested director will not attend the meeting or refrain from voting on such agenda.

 After the end of the meetings, the Company Secretary will prepare the minutes of the Board of Directors and submit it to the Chairman to sign and will propose it to next Board of Directors’ meeting for certification.
 The directors may give their opinions on revision of the minutes of the Board of Directors’ meetings in order that the details of the minutes will be accurate as much as possible.
+The certified minutes of the meetings will be systematically kept as classified in electronic form for ease of searching.

 - Orientation of New Directors